mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 son, Tomutov, ascended to the throne.
 Alas, the weight of the crown was too much for Tomutov, who abdicated after two years.
-His sole legacy was the construction of Tomutov’s Palace, another annex to the Grand Palace.
+His sole legacy was the construction of Tomutov's Palace, another annex to the Grand Palace.
-Tomutov’s Palace was a place of welcome, where esteemed visitors to Capital could stay when they came to see the Emperor.
+Tomutov's Palace was a place of welcome, where esteemed visitors to [[Capital]] could stay when they came to see the Emperor.

-Tomutov’s oldest offspring ascended to the throne as Paula II in 768, beginning another era of steady Alkhalikoi rule.
+Tomutov's oldest offspring ascended to the throne as Paula II in 768, beginning another era of steady Alkhalikoi rule.
 Paula was only 16 when she took the throne but took to the role quickly.
 Her first test of leadership would come a mere four years into her reign.

 The Psionic Suppressions
-In 772, it was discovered that many of the Imperium’s 65 chartered psionic institutes had been infiltrated by the Zhodani Consulate.
+In 772, it was discovered that many of the Imperium's 65 chartered psionic institutes had been infiltrated by the Zhodani Consulate.
 For most of Imperial history, psionics had been looked upon as an oddity of sorts.